 The shores near the Arctic Station consist of an alternation of hard-rock headlands and sedimentary stretches.
 Most of the sediments in the sedimentary stretches are delivered by (relatively small) rivers.
 The erosion of the hard-rock cliffs in the adjacent sections will only marginally contribute to the sediment budget.
 This means that most of the sediments near the Arctic station come from the Røde Elv.
 These sediments create a very small delta at the shore and a shallow low-tide terrace at the river mouth.
-This low-tide terrace is further reworked during high-tide and storm events by waves and currents.
-The adjacent shores are aligned by wave processes and a barrier was formed between the headland of Qeqertarsuaq and the delta of Røde Elv.
+This lowtide terrace is further reworked during high-tide and storm events by waves and currents.
+Wave processes align the adjacent shores and a barrier was formed between the headland of Qeqertarsuaq and the delta of Røde Elv.
 This barrier encloses a lagoon.
 The shoreline is probably in a transgressive stage at present.

-Figure 1.1 Location of main measuring sites for GeoBasis.
-Arctic Station is located near Automatic weather station (AWS) AWS2 in Østerlien.
-T1-T4 refer to temperature masts.
+Figure 1.1 Location of main sites for GeoBasis.
+Arctic Station is located near Automatic weather station AWS2 in Østerlien.
+T1-T4 refers to temperature masts.
 Hy is the site for hydrological monitoring.
-The map background satellite image is copied from Google Earth and shows the very southern part of Disko island West Greenland.
+The background satellite image is copied from Google Earth and shows the very southern part of Disko island West Greenland.
 Image©2017 Digital Globe.
 This section is based on two images.
 The main part of the map is covered by an image provided by IBCAO, imagery date: 7/31/2015 and the very left part is covered by an image provided by Terrametrics, imagery date 7/22/2013.